Hrishikesh19032004/TimeMusic/Task2/readme.md

-# Spotify Data Analysis Project
+# Spotify API Analysis: Search Query Based

 ## Overview
 This project demonstrates a comprehensive approach to extracting, processing, and visualizing music data from Spotify's Web API.
 Using "Kabir Singh" as a search query, the project collects data across multiple Spotify content types and generates insightful visualizations to understand music trends and patterns.